codlark/cls/docs/Layout-and-Elements.md

  * `output: FOLDER` - folder to save the assets in.
 The default behavior is to save the assets in the same folder as the layout file.
  * `data: FILENAME` - external file to load data from.
 This property overrides the `data` section.
 If neither the `data` property nor the `data` section are present only one asset will be generated.
  * `template: FILENAME` - Specify a layout file to act as a template.
 For a full description of templates see [Templates](Templates/).
  * `dpi: DPI` ratio to convert inches to pixels.
 Default value is `300` meaning 300 pixels per inch.
 Also affects millimeters.
-Number must bare (no unit).
+Number must be bare (no unit).

 ## Element Properties